Remote users of ID7B2 should read the CHESS Remote User Guide.

 Streaming video only uses bandwidth if it is actually displayed.
 If your connection is sluggish and you are trying to figure out why, minimizing the video windows is a good place to start.

-Landline is loaded with all of the usual crystallographic software found on the MacCHESS data processing workstations: CCP4, Phenix, XDS, etc. If you are going to process your data on landline you will probably want to use a separate desktop.
-On Linux, the icons to switch between desktops are found in the lower right corner of the screen.
+id7b2 is loaded with all of the usual crystallographic software found on the MacCHESS data processing workstations: CCP4, Phenix, XDS, etc. If you are going to process your data on id7b2 you will probably want to use a separate workspace.
+On the Linux XFCE desktop, the icons to switch between workspaces are found in the upper right corner of the screen.

-Use of the remote desktop service will have to end when your beam time ends, but you may continue to connect via SSH or RSYNC to retrieve your data.
+Use of the remote desktop service will have to end when your beam time ends.
+If you need computing resources to continue processing data, see the section on Processing Crystallography Data.

 Data collected at CHESS can be retrieved with Globus as explained in the Data